-But despite the magnitude, complexity, and uncomfortable nature of the issue, it does us no good to ignore questions of suffering.
+But despite the magnitude, complexity, and uneasy nature of the issue, it does us no good to ignore questions of suffering.
 Ernest Becker, in his Pulitzer Prize-winning book The Denial of Death, says that while it's popular in the West to avoid topics of suffering and death—distracting ourselves with work, sex, and personal quests to shore up a sense of significance in the world—that kind of approach fails to "take life seriously," precisely because it fails to acknowledge the "rumble of panic beneath everything."
-The rumble of panic he's referring to is the inexorable approach of death and the trauma that brings.
+The “rumble of panic” is the inexorable approach of death and the trauma that brings.

 So let's examine it.
 First, we'll look at two common responses to suffering: the religious approach, and the western secular approach.
 Then, we'll observe a couple key resources the reality of the incarnation gives us.

 The first response to suffering comes from those of a more traditional, religious mindset, and goes something like this: "You shouldn't question God.
 Don't complain to him, don't doubt him.
 His ways are higher than yours, and, well, you just need to have faith."